sandiegopython/test-driven-django-development/tutorials/03-views.rst

         │       ├── foundation.min.css
         │       └── normalize.css
         └── templates
-            ├── base.html
-            └── index.html

-Create a basic HTML file like this:
+Create a basic HTML file like this and name it ``templates/index.html``:

 .. code-block:: html